EmergingDigitalAcademy/eda-deployment-notes/fly-deploy-postgres.md

 ...
 ````

+### Action: Update your `pool.js` to account for a cloud database

 For projects that are using a database, ensure that your `pool.js` can account for external database configuration via an environment
 variable called `DATABASE_URL`.
 You are responsible for making this environment variable using `fly secrets` in step 4.

+Here's a `pool.js` you can use.
+It looks for the `process.env.DATABASE_URL` environment variable, and uses it if found.
+You don't need to edit this file, it's good to go.
 pool.js
 ``` javascript
 const pg = require('pg');